Financial adviser shaking hands with her senior clients

 Client Portals On The Rise

-As we progress through the digital era, advisories are asking themselves, “what is the best way to communicate with our clients?”.
+As we progress through the digital era, advisories are asking themselves, “What is the best way to communicate with our clients?”.

-A tricky question, considering businesses need to think about factors such as integrations, ease-of-use, and cost-effectiveness.
+A tricky question, considering businesses need to think about factors such as integrations, ease of use, and cost-effectiveness.

 On top of this, cybersecurity is a major issue.
 How can we make sure the data we are communicating is secure?

-Email remains a popular means of client interaction.
 However, due to a lack of fine-tuning since its creation, messages sent by email remain largely unsecured.

 Given that the average office worker sends 40 emails a day, you can see why this is a commonly targeted link in the business communications chain.
-This is especially concerning when you find out that cybercrime takes place every 30 seconds.

 To counter the security gap with email, the client portal was born, providing advice firms with a secure digital space to connect with their clients.